syncfusion-content/maui-docs/MAUI/Scheduler/agenda-view.md

 ## Day header customization

-The day header can be customized by using the `DayHeaderSettings` property of `AgendaView` in the `SfScheduler.`
+The agenda day header view can be customized by using the `DayHeaderSettings` property of `AgendaView` in the `SfScheduler.`

 You can style the day format, day text style, date text style, and background color by using the properties such as `DayFormat,` `DayTextStyle,` `DateTextStyle,` and `Background` properties of `DayHeaderSettings.`